-The Argonne D&D Projects group is recognized as subject matter experts in various areas through their experiences over the last 30 years in decommissioning research reactors and other nuclear facilities at Argonne National Laboratory and supporting the same work at other sites both domestically and abroad.
+The Argonne D&D Projects group is recognized as subject matter experts in various areas through their experiences over nearly the last 40 years in decommissioning various nuclear fuel cycle facilities, research reactors and other facilities at Argonne National Laboratory and supporting the same work at other sites both domestically and abroad.
 These areas of expertise include:

 - Project Management and Execution including Cost, Schedule, Quality and Technical baseline management